You can subscribe to the weekly Seriously Risky Business newsletter at our SubStack page.

-The Critical Infrastructure Security Agency (CISA) has warned telcos across the US to prepare for attacks on mobile telecommunications equipment, over concerns the anti-5G conspiracy theories that festered in the UK and New Zealand in recent weeks might take hold in the US.
+The Cybersecurity and Infrastructure Security Agency (CISA) has warned telcos across the US to prepare for attacks on mobile telecommunications equipment, over concerns the anti-5G conspiracy theories that festered in the UK and New Zealand in recent weeks might take hold in the US.
 It recommends the use of physical barriers, alarm systems and CCTV and systems for monitoring drone activity as countermeasures.

 Bizarre conspiracies that link 5G to COVID-19 resulted in 80 arson attacks on telecommunications equipment in the UK over the last fortnight and 17 in New Zealand.
 UK service technicians have encountered intimidating behaviour and verbal abuse.
 Even in Australia, where one suspected case of arson is under investigation, 1 in 8 people told pollsters they believe the virus spreads via 5G.

 Physical security leads at large telcos told Risky.Biz this week that they were already planning further physical security measures, but faced an arduous task prioritising where they are best applied.
 Attackers in the UK clearly couldn’t discern between 5G and other telecommunications equipment and attacked anything that looked like a mobile cell tower.
 By necessity, mobile cell towers are broadly distributed and often located on private property.

 So here’s a thought: a public advertising campaign that points out how utterly stupid this stuff is might be a cheaper investment.

 Australia next in line to talk tough on healthcare hacking